jmulet/moodle-tiny_widgethub/README.md

   - *oninit.refractor.bs5=0* - Enable (`1`) or disable (`0`) automatic refractoring of Bootstrap 5 `data-bs-xxx` attributes when the editor opens (default: 0).

-Feel free to share your widgets either by email `pep.mulet(at)gmail.com` or creating a pull request.

 The capability 'tiny/widgethub:viewplugin' allows to set the plugin visibility for any role.
 Keep in mind that, by default, the role student is prevented from using the plugin.